 Whether you are providing information, entertainment, products or services, smart SEO will match you to relevant search users, significantly increasing traffic from those you want to serve.

-Here’s how to go from newbie to pro in 4 simple steps:
+Here’s how to become an SEO pro in 4 simple steps:

 Step 1: Get to Know Search Engine Guidelines